 The Musical Arts of Santa Cruz (MASC) and the Santa Cruz Chorale exist to provide enjoyment, cultural enrichment and education to the Santa Cruz county community by producing exciting, distinctive and ambitious concerts of the highest possible standards.
-This coming season promises to be filled with celebration, as we enter our 30th year!

 Christian Grube, the Chorale's Artistic Director, is emeritus professor of choral conducting at the Berlin University of Arts.
 His choirs are known for their exquisite sound, impeccable intonation, broad range of dynamic expression, and ability to interpret the most diverse styles.
 With Christian at the helm we have a golden opportunity to refine our musicianship and performance, and we are excited and honored to be working with him.